Men’s Mental Health Matters

 And more recently, 38% of men have noticed a negative effect on their mental health since the start of the pandemic, and 20% feel vulnerable talking about their mental health (YouGov).

-In this 60 minute session, lead by a male mental health campaigner and author (who will share his own mental health story throughout the workshop), we aim to tackle the taboo of men suffering in silence and make it our mission to get more men talking about mental health.
+In this 60 minute session, lead by a journalist, author and public speaker on modern masculinity (who will share his own mental health story throughout the workshop), we aim to tackle the taboo of men suffering in silence and make it our mission to get more men talking about mental health.
 This workshop will discuss:

 - The dichotomy of appearing ‘successful’, ‘strong’ and ‘sorted’, whilst suffering from insecurities, anxieties and mental health illnesses.